1.2 Lewis Structure

 1.2.2 Lewis Structures of Polyatomic Molecules or Ions

-For more complicated polyatomic molecules and ions, the Lewis structures cannot be obtained by simply combing Lewis symbols.
-A specific procedure with certain steps have to be followed.
-It is very important that you follow the following procedure in order to get the correct Lewis structures for polyatomic molecules and ions.
+For more complicated polyatomic molecules and ions, the Lewis structures cannot be obtained by simply combining Lewis symbols.
+A specific procedure with certain steps has to be followed.
+It is very important that you use the following procedure to get the correct Lewis structures for polyatomic molecules and ions.

 Lewis Structure Drawing Procedure for Polyatomic Molecules and Ions

 1. Calculate the total number of valence electrons.
 For ions, make sure charges are properly included in the calculation.
-For example of NH4+ cation:
+For example, for an NH4+ cation:

 the total number of electrons = 5 (N atom) + 4×1 (four H atoms) -1 (minus the charge for cation) = 8 valence electrons